eric-pommereau/paris-fellow-oedb/tutorials/integrating-umap-oedb/README.md

-# Create OpenEventDB map with uMap
+# Create an OpenEventDB map with uMap

 ## Umap